cg2021c/threejs-presentation-diamonds/10-bones-manually/readme.md

 # Bones Manually

 Morph animations are very straightforward.
 Three.js knows all the target vertex positions and only needs to transition each vertex from one position to the next.
 For bones and skinning, it becomes a bit more complex.
 When you use bones for animation, you move the bone, and Three.js has to determine how to translate the attached skin (a set of vertices) accordingly.
+The example is in the link below :

 <a href="https://github.com/cg2021c/threejs-presentation-diamonds/blob/main/Learn-Three.js-Third-Edition-master/src/chapter-09/10-bones-manually.html"><h3>Code</h3></a>